MaoZiming/papers/7-datacenter/75-drf.md

 ### Thoughts:

-> Furthermore, any policy that satisfies the sharing in- centive property also provides performance isolation, as it guarantees a minimum allocation to each user (i.e., a user cannot do worse than owning n1 of the cluster) irre- spective of the demands of the other users.
+* Furthermore, any policy that satisfies the sharing incentive property also provides performance isolation, as it guarantees a minimum allocation to each user (i.e., a user cannot do worse than owning n1 of the cluster) irrespective of the demands of the other users.

 * Performance isolation remains on theory.